esafirm/gadb/README.md

 ### install

 Install apk to connected devices.

-Please note this command will automatically uninstall and install if `adb install` return `ALREADY_EXISTS` error
+> This command will automatically uninstall and install if `adb install` return `ALREADY_EXISTS` error

 ```shell
 $ gadb install [apk_path]